-Dab some alcohol onto a cotton ball and then rub at the food coloring.
-You may need to repeat the process if it is a stubborn stain.
+Dab some alcohol onto a cotton ball and then blot at the stubborn stains.
+You may need to repeat the process.

 Don’t use this method if you have sensitive skin or cuts.

-You can use whitening toothpaste or a non-gel variety.
-The best option is to use toothpaste that contains baking soda as the soda is a natural bleaching agent.
+You can use whitening toothpaste or a non-gel toothpaste.
+The best way is to use toothpaste that contains baking soda, as the soda is a natural bleaching agent.

-Apply a small amount of toothpaste to your hands.
-Rub your hands together for a couple of minutes.
+Apply a small amount of toothpaste to the affected area.
+Rub your hands together for a couple of minutes in a circular motion.